Chart Color Schemes

 Infrastructure

-Seaford Rise - Moana has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally
+Seaford Rise - Moana has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally

-Five projects identified by AreaSearch are expected to impact the area significantly.
-These include Moana Growth Water Main Installation, Ocean View Estate, Gulf Parade Land Revocation & Upgrade, Maslin Beach, and Fleurieu Connections - Main South Road Duplication.
+Five projects identified by AreaSearch are likely to impact the area: Moana Growth Water Main Installation, Ocean View Estate, Gulf Parade Land Revocation & Upgrade, Maslin Beach, and Fleurieu Connections - Main South Road Duplication.
+These are key projects with potential significance for the area.

 Professional plan users can use the search below to filter and access additional projects.